 The oil boom in the 1970s kick-started the development of the UAE's modern legal system, as Shari'a law was not designed to regulate international trade.
 The Commercial Maritime Law (Federal Law No. 26 of 1981 (the Maritime Code)) was enacted in 1981.
-This was influenced by Kuwait's maritime law, which in turn was influenced by international maritime conventions, and Italian and French maritime law.
-The Maritime Code includes sections dealing with various maritime issues from the registration of vessels and ownership, mortgage and arrest, crews and their contracts, charter parties and contracts of carriage, towage and pilotage, collisions and salvage to general average and marine insurance.
+This was influenced by Kuwait's maritime law, which in turn was influenced by international maritime conventions, and Italian and French maritime laws.
+The Maritime Code includes sections dealing with various maritime issues, from the registration of vessels and ownership, mortgage and arrest, crews and their contracts, charter parties and contracts of carriage, towage and pilotage, collisions and salvage to general average and marine insurance.

 Forum and jurisdiction

 The UAE has two parallel court systems, comprising a federal judiciary that runs at the UAE federal level.
-This was adopted by Ajman, Fujairah, Sharjah and Umm Al Quwain, whereas Abu Dhabi, Dubai and Ras Al Khaimah have each retained their local court system.
+This was adopted by Ajman, Fujairah, Sharjah and Umm Al Quwain, whereas Abu Dhabi, Dubai and Ras Al Khaimah have each retained their own local court system.

-Federal courts are spread within each emirate (except those that retained their local court system) with a court of first instance and court of appeal.
+Federal courts are spread within each emirate (except those that retained their local court system) with a court of first instance and a court of appeal.
 Appeals from a court of appeal are heard by the High Federal Supreme Court in Abu Dhabi.
 Appeals from the local courts of appeal in Abu Dhabi, Dubai and Ras Al Khaimah are heard by their own courts of cassation (known as the Supreme Court in Abu Dhabi).

 However, in 2004, Dubai expanded its existing court system, in its drive to attract business and increase investors' confidence in the region, by setting up what so far appears to be a successful 'international' court system in the Dubai International Financial Centre (DIFC).